 Finally, retinol can help smooth skin texture by strengthening the skin barrier and stabilizing its moisture-holding capacity, resulting in increased hydration and smoother skin.

-So, When to Start Using Retinol?
+When’s The Best Time to Start Using Retinol?

 As I already mentioned, retinol can help with various skin concerns, including acne and uneven skin texture, which can occur in the early teenage years, so don’t be afraid to introduce it into your skincare routine earlier than in your mid-twenties.